 Our “thirty-is-the-new-twenty” culture tells us that the twentysomething years don’t matter.
 Some say they are an extended adolescence.
 Others call them an emerging adulthood.
-But thirty is not the new twenty.
+But what if thirty is not the new twenty?
 Meg Jay argues that twentysomethings have been caught in a swirl of hype and misinformation, much of which has trivialized what is actually the most transformative period of our adult lives.

-The Defining Decade has sold more than 250,000 copies in all formats, and inspired one of the most-watched TED talks to date — “Why 30 Is Not the New 20” — with nearly six million views in the first year alone.
+The Defining Decade has sold more than 250,000 copies in all formats and has been published in more than a dozen countries around the world.
+Her related TED talk — “Why 30 Is Not the New 20” — has been viewed more than 10 million times.

 “The professional and personal angst of directionless twentysomethings is given a voice and some sober counsel in this engaging guide.
 While Jay maintains that facing difficulties in one’s 20s ‘is a jarring–but efficient and often necessary–way to grow,’ the author is sincere and sympathetic, making this well-researched mix of generational sociology, psychotherapy, career counseling, and relationship advice a practical treatise for a much-maligned demographic.”

 “A clinical psychologist issues a four-alarm call for the 50 million twentysomethings in America…..”

 – Kirkus Reviews

 “Any recent college grad mired in a quarter-life crisis or merely dazed by the freedom of post-collegiate existence should consider it required reading.”

 “Meg Jay takes the specific complaints of twentysomething life and puts them to diagnostic use.”